Soumyasharmaa/RoadNet-Unveil-Road-Segmentation-with-U-Net-on-DeepGlobe/README.md

 # RoadNet-Unveil-Road-Segmentation-with-U-Net-on-DeepGlobe
 ## About the Dataset

 In disaster-prone regions, particularly in developing countries, the availability of maps and accessibility information is paramount for efficient crisis response.
-The DeepGlobe Road Extraction Challenge addresses this need by presenting the task of automatically extracting road and street networks from satellite imagery.
+The DeepGlobe Road Extraction dataset addresses this need by presenting the task of automatically extracting road and street networks from satellite imagery.

 ### Data Overview